ENCCS/julia-for-hpc/content/performant-code.rst

 Profiling is particularly useful for identifying bottlenecks in code - we should remember that "premature optimization is the root of all evil" (Donald Knuth).

-Let's go ahead and profile the `HeatEquation` code:
+Let's go ahead and profile the `lap2d!` function:

 .. type-along:: Profiling

-   This is how we can profile the ``simulate!`` function and print its results in a tree structure:
+   This is how we can profile the ``lap2d!`` function and print its results in a tree structure:

    .. code-block:: julia